Tanzania giants Yanga plan bid for Medeama duo Justice Blay and Rashid Nortey

 Nortey, 25, was one of the top performers for the Mauve and Yellows as they finished 5th on the league table and reached the semi-finals of the FA Cup.

-Blay suffered an injury that kept him out of action in the second half of the season but should be available before the start of the new season after intensifying rehabilitation.
+Blay suffered an injury which kept him out of action in the second half of the season but should be available before the start of the new season after intensifying rehabilitation.

-Yanga wants to bolster their squad to challenge Champions Simba for the new crown and believes the Ghanaian duo can be crucial additions.
+Yanga want to bolster their squad to challenge Champions Simba for the new crown and believe the Ghanaian duo can be crucial additions.

-While Medeama claims to be in the dark over the reports, sources say Yanga are planning to submit an official bid in the coming days.
+While Medeama claim to be in the dark over the reports, sources say Yanga are planning to submit an official bid in the coming days.

 Both Nortey and Blay are also wanted by Ghanaian giants Hearts of Oak and Asante Kotoko respectively.